-[Refer to the leases note in the General Purpose Financial Statements - Section 1 if the JO has extension options.]
+[Refer to the leases note (note C2-1) in the General Purpose Financial Statements - Section 1 if the JO has extension options.]

 Statement of Income and Accumulated Surplus

 The amounts recognised as expenses relating to leases where JO NSW is a lessee are shown below.